Graph-Coarsening Approach for the Capacitated Vehicle Routing Problem with Time Windows: Algorithm Overview

 \subsection{Inflation (Route Reconstruction)}

-After optimization on the reduced graph $G'$, we expand the solution back: \begin{enumerate} \item Traverse the merge history $L$ in reverse. \item For each $(v_{ij},i,j,\pi)$, locate $v_{ij}$ on the route. \item Replace $v_{ij}$ with the ordered pair $(i,j)$ or $(j,i)$ according to $\pi$. \item Recompute arrival times downstream to verify time-window feasibility. \end{enumerate}
+After optimization on the reduced graph $G'$, we expand the solution back: \begin{enumerate} \item Traverse the merge history $L$ in reverse. \item For each $(v_{ij},i,j,\pi)$, locate $v_{ij}$ on the route. \item Replace $v_{ij}$ with the ordered pair $(i,j)$ or $(j,i)$ according to $\pi$. \item Recompute arrival times downstream to verify time-window feasibility.
+Any residual violations are recorded as solution metrics. \end{enumerate}

+End-to-end solution feasibility depends not only on the coarsening step but on the quality of the solution found by the solver on the reduced graph.
+As the results demonstrate, this distinction is instance-scale dependent: at $N=5$, coarsening frequently restores feasibility; at $N=10$, the solver's tendency to converge to constraint-violating local minima limits the feasibility benefit of coarsening.